pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 These measures collectively provide a secure environment for client-server communication and data handling.

-# Feature Overview for PGPT Server
+# Feature Overview for privateGPT Server
-The PGPT Server offers a robust set of features designed to provide efficient, flexible, and secure communication with the Model Context Protocol (MCP).
+The privateGPT Server offers a robust set of features designed to provide efficient, flexible, and secure communication with the Model Context Protocol (MCP).
 Below is an overview of the key features and functionalities available in the server.

 ---